andrew/ultimate-awesome/README.md

 - [awesome-ai](https://github.com/MRCIEU/awesome-ai) - Awesome list for all things AI, ML and deep learning.
 - [awesome_qt](https://github.com/najepaliya/awesome_qt) - A comprehensive list of applications made with the cross platform Qt framework.
 - [awesome-canadian-robotics](https://github.com/norlab-ulaval/awesome-canadian-robotics) - A curated list of Canadian robotics open-source software, companies and researchers.
-- [awesome-dsa](https://github.com/otabek-kholmirzaev/awesome-dsa) - A 𝗿𝗼𝗮𝗱𝗺𝗮𝗽 for data structures and algorithms with comprehensive tutorials & practice resources.
 - [awesome-services-4-iranian-developers](https://github.com/professormahi/awesome-services-4-iranian-developers) - List of Saas, PaaS, and IaaS Services which is available for Iranian Developers and Startups.
 - [awesome-op-cat](https://github.com/scrypt-inc/awesome-op-cat) - A curated list of awesome things related to OP_CAT 🐱 on #bitcoin.
 - [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
 Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
 - [awesome-minestom](https://github.com/tristan-f-r/awesome-minestom) - A curated list of awesome Minestom libraries, resources, projects, and servers.
 - [awesome_ukrainian_it_people](https://github.com/yakimka/awesome_ukrainian_it_people) - Список україномовних YouTube, telegram каналів, чатів, блогів, подкастів, тощо.
 - [awesome-automations](https://github.com/arsenic-atg/awesome-automations) - A repository Full of 😎interesting Automations.
+- [awesome-soulbound-tokens](https://github.com/attestate/awesome-soulbound-tokens) - A curated list of links related to Soulbound tokens.
 - [awesome-bible-developer-resources](https://github.com/biblenerd/awesome-bible-developer-resources) - A curated list of awesome resources for developers (and other nerds) working with biblical texts and related tools.
 - [awesome](https://github.com/ceramicnetwork/awesome) - A list of awesome projects built on Ceramic.
 - [awesome-rack](https://github.com/coopermaa/awesome-rack) - A curated list of awesome Ruby rack, middlewares, frameworks and web servers.